Japan Digital Nomad Visa 2026 – Rules & Eligibility

 Japans Mount Fuji with cherry blossom in the foreground, Digital Nomad Visa Japan

-Mount Fuji is an active volcano located on the Japanese island of Honshū
+Mount Fuji is an active volcano located on the Japanese island of Honshū.

 Benefits and Limitations

 The Digital Nomad Visa Japan offers a unique chance to explore Japan for an extended period, significantly longer than the standard 90-day visa-free entry allowed for short-term visitors.
-However, there are some limitations to consider:

 • Duration: The visa permits a stay of up to six months, with no consecutive stays allowed.
 Applicants must leave Japan for six months before they can reapply.